top of page

 Is our life in our hands?

-These are stories of fate. free will and what can we do and what we cannot do and the Greeks pondered these questions at the dawn of Western civilization.
+These are stories of fate—free will and what we can and cannot do.
+The Greeks pondered these questions at the dawn of Western civilization.
 As you might imagine, it is clear the Greeks believed in Fate.
-They marveled at a world in which even when people had great hope and ideals and sought to attain something noble, they often were not able to do so and because of this, the Greeks considered the idea and reality of tragedy to be worthy of contemplation.
+They marveled at a world in which even when people had great abilities, intelligence, hope, and ideals and sought to attain something noble, they often were not able to do so, and because of this, the Greeks considered the idea and reality of tragedy to be worthy of contemplation.

 When I look around, it is obvious that I am not in charge of my life.
-Not in some "I can't get to the store if I want to," but, rather in the 'sense' that I may not always get there through my own efforts.
-Perhaps a good metaphor for this is the ancient sailor - He can build a good boat, have an experienced crew, put up his sails and set sail for Ithaca, but like Odysseus, he cannot control the winds.
-He is totally at the mercy of the weather; he is at the mercy of the sea, of storms, typhoons, currents and becalming, gods and goddesses.
-The very first lines of Homer's Odyssey lay out the power of fate on the hero - Ulysses:
+Not in some "I can't get to the store if I want to," but rather in the 'sense' that I may not always get there through my own efforts.
+Perhaps a good metaphor for this is the ancient sailor - He can build a good boat, have an experienced crew, put up his sails, and set sail for Ithaca, but like Odysseus, he cannot control the winds.
+He is totally at the mercy of the weather; he is at the mercy of the sea, storms, typhoons, currents, and becalming; he is at the mercy of gods and goddesses.
+The very first lines of Homer's Odyssey lays out the power of fate on the hero - Ulysses:

 Speak, Memory —